jackonelli/wednesday-world-cup/README.md

 The database library exposes a rust interface to read and write data to a `sqlite3` database.

 ### `server`
 The executable `wwc_server` is a very simple http server.
 The wasm `ui` cannot, for sand-boxing reasons, interact directly with the database.
 Instead, the `wwc_server` acts as a bridge to enable the `ui` to make database calls through a http api.

 ### `cli`
-Creates executable `wwc_cli`.
-Convenient way of initialising the database with teams, games and betters. `wwc_cli` has no restrictions like the `ui` and can communicate directly with `db` and so have an explicit dependency on `db`.
+Creates a command line interface `wwc_cli`.
+Convenient way of initialising the database with teams, games and betters.
+The CLI has no restrictions like the `ui` and can communicate directly with `db` and so have an explicit dependency on `db`.

 ### `data`
 interface to handle external data sources.